pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 There should be none: other components should mostly rely on Machine and Cluster objects.
-Some tools may look at Metal3Machine conditions where some condition names may be modified but the semantic of Ready condition will be preserved.
+Some tools may look at Metal3Machine conditions where some condition names may be modified but the semantics of the Ready condition will be preserved.

 ### Work Items